graycoreio/mage2docker/docs/stories/dolphin.md

 ```bash
 cp /path/to/magento/project/auth.json.sample ~/.composer/auth.json
 ```

+#### Codespaces configuration
+Github codespace allows you to create secret environment variables that are injected in your container when it is created.
+To do so, go to **Settings -> Codespaces** and there you'll see a `Codespaces secrets` section.
+Click on New Secret, name it **`COMPOSER_AUTH`** and put the complete authorization json in the value

 ### Per-project configuration
 We recommend using `auth.json` in your user's directory, but when you're working on multiple Magento 2 applications at once, you may need multiple `auth.json`.
 You can simply add the `auth.json` to the root of your Magento 2 project after project creation, and composer will use those credentials instead.